chippyash/Math-Matrix/README.md

 The current version of this library utilises the PHP Native numeric Strong Types as the calculator that it uses can only deal with them at present.
 GMP support is on the roadmap once the calculator provides it.
-You can ensure that this is enforced by forcing its setting by a call to
+You can ensure that this is enforced by forcing its setting with a call to

 <pre>
-use chippyash\Type\RequiredType;
+use Chippyash\Type\RequiredType;
 RequiredType::getInstance()->set(RequiredType::TYPE_NATIVE);
 </pre>